gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi shook his head.  "*La*, no, not in your library.
 But elsewhere…" He quickly described the men they had seen.

 The captain's expression hardened as the bookster spoke.
-"By all the failed saints," he swore.
-"Klaues swore this was nothing to do with his people."
+"By the death of dogs," he swore.
+"Klaues promised me this was nothing to do with his people."

 "*La*, perhaps he is as ignorant of what is being done as we were," Razi suggested.
 "From what I am told, the tinker's assistant is new